adamfaliq42/slate/source/index.html.md

 }
 ```

-Get general information of a company.
+Get sentiment analysis score of reviews and news of the company.

 ### Example